 - 2.4.2.1 Except for the purposes of emergency access, each Applicant must enter into a Framework Track Access Agreement or a Track Access Agreement (as applicable), Station Access Agreements (as applicable), HS1 CAHA and the HS1 Disputes Resolution Agreement with the Infrastructure Manager to cover the full scope of the intended operations.
 Each Applicant must also enter into a Direct Agreement with the Secretary of State and the Infrastructure Manager.
-Under the Direct Agreement: - (a) a TOC undertakes not to terminate its Framework Track Access Agreement or Track Access Agreement (as applicable), Station Access Agreement(s) (as applicable) on account of an Infrastructure Manager event of default, without first giving the Secretary of State not less than 15 business days prior written notice; and - (b) if the Concession Agreement is terminated by the Secretary of State: - (i) the Secretary of State may step-in to a TOC's Framework Track Access Agreement or Track Access Agreement (as applicable) and Station Access Agreement(s) (if any) and perform or procure the performance of the Infrastructure Manager's obligations (including payment obligations) under the relevant agreements; and - (ii) the Secretary of State or another person may assume by way of sale, transfer or other disposal the rights and obligations of the Infrastructure Manager under the relevant agreements. - 2.4.2.2 The ORR has the power to supervise negotiations on charging arrangements and to intervene if it considers it is necessary to do so. - 2.4.2.3 An Applicant applying for capacity with a view to operating an international passenger service must give notice of the fact to the Infrastructure Manager and the ORR and provide such information as the ORR may reasonably require or prescribe (see section 4.4.1.1 for further details). - 2.4.2.3 Applicants would need to enter into separate agreements with any depot facility owners whose services they may wish to use.
+Under the Direct Agreement: - (a) a TOC undertakes not to terminate its Framework Track Access Agreement or Track Access Agreement (as applicable), Station Access Agreement(s) (as applicable) on account of an Infrastructure Manager event of default, without first giving the Secretary of State not less than 15 business days prior written notice; and - (b) if the Concession Agreement is terminated by the Secretary of State: - (i) the Secretary of State may step-in to a TOC's Framework Track Access Agreement or Track Access Agreement (as applicable) and Station Access Agreement(s) (if any) and perform or procure the performance of the Infrastructure Manager's obligations (including payment obligations) under the relevant agreements; and - (ii) the Secretary of State or another person may assume by way of sale, transfer or other disposal the rights and obligations of the Infrastructure Manager under the relevant agreements. - 2.4.2.2 The ORR has the power to periodically review the charging framework which has been established for HS1 through the Concession Agreement and applicants can appeal to ORR if they believe the level of charges to be unfair or discriminates against the Applicant. - 2.4.2.3 An Applicant applying for capacity with a view to operating an international passenger service must give notice, discuss and agree its access rights with the Infrastructure Manager.
+The ORR encourages an Applicant to consider a pre application meeting with the ORR (see section 4.4.1.1 for further details). - 2.4.2.4 Applicants would need to enter into separate agreements with any depot facility owners whose services they may wish to use.
 Please see section 1.8 for the relevant contact details.